 Where to Stay: The Bawah Island Resort’s 35 luxury suites attract adventure travelers with a taste for the finer things and extreme privacy.
 Upscale dining, a spa, and private swim decks make it a worthy alternative to busy Bali—but be prepared to pay just as much, if not more.

-Check Prices for Bawah Reserve in Riau Islands Province, Indonesia
+Check Prices for Bawah Reserve in Anambas Islands

 Jordan is having a moment with its hiking trails and the worldwide appeal of Petra, one of the New Seven Wonders of the World—but its capital, Amman, is equally deserving of a visit.
 Easily doable in a weekend before heading south to take a dip in the Dead Sea and explore the ancient ruins of this small desert nation, you can hit up Amman’s world-class museums, Roman amphitheater and citadel, art cafes, and shawarma shops for an affordable cultural getaway.
 Walking and cheap taxis will easily allow you to see everything, from mosques and ruins to trendy Rainbow Street eateries and a beloved Jordanian microbrewery, Carakale Brewing, for tasty craft beer and far-flung views of the surrounding biblical landscape.